rolandtannous/haystack-memory/README.md

 # Haystack Memory

-Memory for [haystack](https://github.com/deepset-ai/haystack) Agents.
+Memory for [Haystack](https://github.com/deepset-ai/haystack) Agents.
 Currently, the memory of agents can be used in memory or with redis.
 The latter supports a sliding window.

 ## Installation

-- Python pip: ```python3 -m pip install haystack-memory``` .
+- Python pip: ```python3 -m pip install``` .
 This package will attempt to install the dependencies (farm-haystack>=1.15.0)
-- Python pip (skip dependency installation: Use  ```python3 -m pip install haystack-memory --no-deps```
+- Python pip (skip dependency installation: Use  ```python3 -m pip install --no-deps```
 - Using git: ```pip install git+https://github.com/rolandtannous/HaystackAgentBasicMemory.git@main#egg=HaystackAgentBasicMemory```